 - Soft pellets

-- Chicken, ox organ meats
+- Chicken, or organ meats

-- Soft fruit & vegetables
+- Soft fruit as treats

 - Sand sifter